dylan-motu/snd-usb-motu/readme.md

 In my experience, you can run this script with the device connected.
 If you encounter any issues, try these steps:
 1. Disconnect the device
 1. Run the script
-1. Ensure the device's clock is set to 48 kHz and is locked
+1. Ensure the device's clock is set to SAMPLE_RATE and is locked
 1. Reconnect the device

 ## Viewing Logs